interstar/art-toys-version-1/pd/README.md

 # Pure Data synth.

-A simple 6 voice synthesizer built with PureData which is used to play the notes produced by the "music toys" in this sketch.
+A simple 6 voice monophonic synthesizer built with PureData, which is used to play the notes produced by the "music toys" in this sketch.

 Communication between Processing and PureData is over [Open Sound Control](http://en.wikipedia.org/wiki/Open_Sound_Control) so you will need [PureData Extended](http://puredata.info/downloads/pd-extended) which includes the Mrpeach library for OSC.

+## Getting Started
 Run PD separataly from Processing.

-In this directory simply type :
+In the pd sub-directory of the sketch simply type :

     pd art_toys.pd